BIENVENUE SUR NOTRE SITE INTERNET

 FRENCH AT GROVE PRIMARY SCHOOL

-At Grove Primary School, Year 3, 4, 5 and 6 pupils have one hour of French a week which is taught by a specialist Language Teacher who is also a native speaker.
+At Grove Primary School, Year 3, 4, 5 and 6 pupils have one hour of French a week.

 A few examples of the fun games we play in French.

 In Year 3, the language focus is on acquiring good pronunciation as well as learning useful memorisation strategies so that children can build up the confidence to deliver a short role play in front of an audience.

 Pupils are also shown fun techniques to learn the spelling of simple words in the target language.

 From the onset, students are made aware of the importance of gender and number - singular and plural - in French.
 In Year 4, pupils are taught a range of ways to memorise whether nouns are masculine, feminine or plural.

 Physical locations - such as tables - are used to help pupils remember the gender of school items for example whereas parts of the body are introduced by splitting the body in half and introducing male and female words with the corresponding side.
 In Year 5 pupils are also taught that definite and indefinite articles as well as word endings provides clues as to genders.

 They are also shown how to use this knowledge to agree adjectives correctly.

 As the years progress, pupils build up their vocabulary range and grammatical expertise and are encouraged to write in extended sentences as well as urged to manipulate the language by using a dictionary.